China's Premier Li hopes for healthy, stable relationship with Britain

-BEIJING, July 6 (Reuters) - China hopes to promote a healthy and stable relationship with Britain, state television quoted Premier Li Keqiang as saying on Tuesday.
+BEIJING (Reuters) -China hopes to promote a healthy and stable relationship with Britain, state television quoted Premier Li Keqiang as saying on Tuesday.

 The countries have been at odds over issues including Hong Kong, and alleged human rights abuses against China’s Uyghur ethnic group.